monojack/blips/README.md

 **Blips** uses [Apollo's
 graphql-subscriptions](https://github.com/apollographql/graphql-subscriptions)
-**PubSub** implementation, where any query or mutation would `publish` data over a specific topic and have your subscription resolvers subscribe to one or more topics.
+**PubSub** implementation, where any query or mutation would `publish` data over a specific topic while your subscription resolvers subscribe to one or more topics.

 In order to use subscriptions with **Blips**, you need to have access to the store's `PubSub` instance.
-We can achieve that by passing a `resolvers` function instead of an object to `createStore`.
+We can achieve that by passing a `resolvers` function instead of an object when creating the client instance.
 This function accepts as first argument an object containing the `PubSub` instance and the [`withFilter`](https://github.com/apollographql/graphql-subscriptions#filters) method.